 Creamy Carrot Ginger Soup

-This super easy Creamy Carrot Ginger Soup is incredibly nourishing and the perfect gut-friendly recipe to add to your weekly rotation!
+This super easy Creamy Carrot Ginger Soup is incredibly nourishing and the perfect recipe to add to your weekly rotation!

 If you follow me on Instagram you’ll have seen that I made a batch of this super easy carrot ginger soup recently.
 It’s an old recipe from here on my blog that I decided to revisit and make some tweaks to, so I’m posting it again!